smaeyama/mzprojection/README.md

     sample_data/ - A sample of time-series data and its projected results
     QUICK_START.txt - Simple explanation on how to run this source code

+Reference:
+     Shinya Maeyama and Tomo-Hiko Watanabe,
+    "Extracting and Modeling the Effects of Small-Scale Fluctuations on Large-Scale Fluctuations by Mori-Zwanzig Projection operator method",
+     J. Phys.
+Soc.
+Jpn.
+89, 024401 (2020).